· NICS CHECKS POLICIES ·

 NICS Check Required

 If you purchase a firearm sold by or to be transferred through us in a face-to-face transaction, and you do not have a valid Texas Concealed Handgun License or Texas License To Carry a handgun, or you do not meet any other exemption to the requirements under Federal Law then ETS ARMS must perform a NICS background check on you.
 We can transfer multiple firearms in a single transaction but when SEPARATE transactions are made, even in the same business day, a new NICS background check must be performed.
-There is no fee for the NICS background check itself.
+There is a $5 fee for the NICS background check itself.
 A Dealer Transfer Fee of $20 per firearm to be transferred will be charged and is due at the time the NICS background check approves the transfer of your firearm(s).

 If the NICS background check provides a response of PROCEED, then you may take possession of the firearm at your earliest convenience within 30 days.
 When picking up the firearm on a date after you completed Section A of the Form 4473, then you must sign and date the statement in Section C of the Form 4473 for the transaction, which certifies that the answers you gave in Section A of the Form 4473 are still true, correct, and complete.
 If you fail to pick the firearm up within 30 days a new NICS background check must be run and the process starts all over.